MA, MSW, LCSW, LICSW, ATR-BC, CTT

 Professional Areas Of Practice

 Psychotherapy takes time and commitment; it is truly an interpersonal process.
 The fit between client and therapist is the glue that makes therapy work.
 The therapeutic space must be safe.
 I strive to establish rapport with clients and connect person to person.
-The process of psychotherapy depends on this relationship; that is the underpinning of all therapeutic work.
+The process and pace of psychotherapy depends on this relationship; that is the underpinning of all therapeutic work.
 I do not have "answers" for my clients, but help them by listening respectfully and without judgment to their thoughts and concerns.
 My role is to support and gently challenge each individual with helpful observations, questions, and connections.

 Art Therapy, according to the American Art Therapy Association (AATA), "...is based on the belief that the creative process involved in artistic self-expression helps people to resolve conflicts and problems, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self-awareness, and achieve insight."